binarynonsense/bn-blog/_posts/2020-05-10-short-review-delores-thimbleweed-pc.md

 ---

 <p>
 A short, free, graphic adventure made by the creators of Thimbleweed Park to test their new engine.
-It has an unusual save system and no voice acting, but the end product is a perfectly crafted, little game with fun, logical puzzles and enough of the charm of the original to be totally worth playing.
+It has a potentially annoying save system and no voice acting, but the end product is a perfectly crafted, little game with fun, logical puzzles and enough of the charm of the original to be totally worth playing.
 </p>